Mary Cassatt: Feminist viewpoints and the "New Woman"

-Although Cassatt did not explicitly make political statements about women's rights in her work, her artistic portrayal of women was consistently done with dignity and the suggestion of a deeper, meaningful inner life.
-Cassatt objected to being stereotyped as a "woman artist", she supported women's suffrage, and in 1915 showed eighteen works in an exhibition supporting the movement organised by Louisine Havemeyer, a committed and active feminist.
+By choosing to depict more humble feminine environments Cassatt effectively raised scenes of women, their labor, friendships, and personal life to be celebrated as high art.
+She was often critiqued for this preference and her art dismissed as too feminine.
+Cassatt objected to being stereotyped as a "woman artist"; she supported women's suffrage and, in 1915, showed eighteen works in an exhibition supporting the movement organised by Louisine Havemeyer, a committed and active feminist.
 The exhibition brought her into conflict with her sister-in-law Eugenie Carter Cassatt, who was anti-suffrage and who boycotted the show along with Philadelphia society in general.
 Cassatt responded by selling off her work that was otherwise destined for her heirs.
-In particular The Boating Party, thought to have been inspired by the birth of Eugenie's daughter Ellen Mary, was bought by the National Gallery, Washington DC.
+In particular The Boating Party, thought to have been inspired by the birth of Eugenie's daughter Ellen Mary, was bought by the National Gallery, Washington, D.C.